paschels/DefaultInstall/Installation.md

 # Install Ubuntu

-## Make a bootable USB Drive from a Ubuntu computer (or simply ask me for one)
+## Make a bootable USB Drive from a Ubuntu computer (on another computer)

 1. Download the [latest stable Ubuntu Desktop](https://ubuntu.com/download/desktop)
 2. Have an __empty__ USB Stick